dev4press/debugpress/readme.txt

 * Edit: refactored functions and improved the functions organization
 * Edit: refactored pretty print function to use different name and classes
 * Edit: uniform return of rendered results from ErrorFormat class
+* Edit: expanded plugin readme.txt and added new screenshots
 * Removed: several unused methods in the ErrorFormat class

 = 1.2.1 (2020.09.27) =